Battle of Olómpali

-The Battle of Olómpali was fought on June 24, 1846, in present-day Marin County, California.
-Alto Californio militia muskets could not shoot as far as the rifles used by some American Bear Flaggers.
+The Battle of Olómpali was fought on June 24, 1846, between a rebel group supporting an independent California Republic and a Mexican army force under the command of Joaquín de la Torre.
 It was the only battle of the Bear Flag Revolt.
-The site is now a part of the Olompali State Historic Park.
+The encounter took place in present-day Marin County, California at a site that is now part of the Olompali State Historic Park.

 Background

 The skirmish began when a detachment of General José Castro’s Alta California army forces from the Presidio of Monterey, under the command of Joaquín de la Torre, headed north in reaction to the declaration of an independent California Republic in Sonoma ten days earlier.
 Near Olómpali (north of present-day Novato) they met up with a militia group that had set out from Sonoma in hopes of rescuing two rebels who had been captured and, as they had learned the previous day, killed.